 Theresa has always combined performing with composing and teaching.
 Since 2010 she has been a teacher at Pobalscoil Ghaoth Dobhair.

 The release of the new solo album ‘The Lonesome Forest’ means a busy time ahead for Theresa.
-There will be a series of concerts and short tours during 2018.
+There will be a series of concerts and short tours coming soon.